 From there, we began the ideation process for our designs.
 To brainstorm these ideas and hash out how we could make each design feasible, we met weekly and communicated our ideas often through sketches and scribbles.

-We presented our ideas to peers and our professor along the journey, constantly zeroing in on a delightful and practical way to shift Dawn® into a leadership position as a sustainability integrated company.
-Our team was proud of the finished products, so we sent the process book to Dawn® in hopes that they will soon implement some of the ideas.
+Every step helped us zeroing in on a delightful and practical way to shift Dawn® into a leadership position as a sustainability integrated company.
+The process book to Dawn® in hopes that they will soon implement some of the ideas.